robertdirosa/Qlik-Sense-D3-Visualization-Library/README.md

 ### Usage
 To use the extension:

-1. Download the zip file of this directory and deploy to your Sense environment.
+1. Download the zip file of this directory and deploy to your Sense environment (copy to C:\Users\YOURUSER\Documents\Qlik\Sense\Extensions\).

-2. Open a Qlik Sense app in Edit mode and drag & drop the **d3 vis library** object onto a sheet.
+2. Open a Qlik Sense app in Edit mode and drag & drop the **d3 vis library** object onto a sheet (Open the d3vl.qvf file).

 3. Add dimensions and measures and pick a chart type from the chart settings.